vamshiamruthapu/coverage/core-java-modules/core-java-sonarqube/SonarQubeAndMaven.md

 5 Steps to Integrate Maven with SonarQube for Effective Quality Assurance
 =========================================================================
 # Overview
 It has been statistically proven that, as software developers, we spend 80% of our time reading code and only 20% of our time writing it.
 So it's important that during that 20% of our time, we write code that will make our lives easier during the 80% of the time we have to maintain it.
-So you'll be hearing more and more about clean code.
+So you'll be hearing more and more about **clean code**.

-The term clean code can have several definitions depending on the author, but the one that comes up most often is the following: [Clean Code](https://www.sonarsource.com/solutions/clean-code/#:~:text=Clean%20Code%20is%20code%20that's,value%20out%20of%20your%20software.) is code that's easy to read, maintain, understand and change through structure and consistency yet remains robust and secure to withstand performance demands.
+The term **clean code** can have several definitions depending on the author, but the one that comes up most often is the following: [Clean Code](https://www.sonarsource.com/solutions/clean-code/#:~:text=Clean%20Code%20is%20code%20that's,value%20out%20of%20your%20software.) is code that's easy to **read**, **maintain**, **understand** and **change** through structure and consistency yet remains robust and secure to withstand performance demands.

 So you guessed it, in this article, we will be talking about Clean Code.
-We'll be looking at one of the most popular tools on the market on the subject, SonarQube.
-We'll look at integrating SonarQube into a Maven project to generate code quality metrics.
+We'll be looking at one of the most popular tools on the market on the subject, **SonarQube**.
+We'll look at integrating **SonarQube** into a **Maven** project to generate code **quality metrics**.
 Ready to explore further?
 Let's get started!

 # Version Check
 This tutorial has been tested with the following tools :